ukez15/nordix-nephio/tutorials/starting-with-porch/README.md

 ## Creating a blueprint in Porch

-Create a new pacakge in our `management` repo using the sample `network-function` package provided.
+Create a new package in our `management` repo using the sample `network-function` package provided.

 ```
 porchctl -n porch-demo rpkg init network-function --repository=management --workspace=v1